 It’s Good, Except It Sucks is a movie by movie – and television series by television series – hurtle through the Marvel Cinematic Universe, hosted by Tim Worthington with a series of superpowered guests.

-This time we’re heading into the Multiverse for a look at X-Men: Have Yourself A Morlock Little X-Mas, first seen in 1995, and joining Tim for a chat about Gambit mistaking the real meaning of Christmas for Cajun Spice is journalist Mic Wright.
-What will they find to say about a Republican’s idea of a deranged punk, Victor Meldrew’s stint as a member of the X-Men and who the worst-smelling Marvel character to stand in for Santa would be, and what does any of this have to do with a pissed off Winona Ryder?
+This time we’re heading into the Multiverse for a look at X-Men: Have Yourself A Morlock Little X-Mas, first seen in 1995, and joining Tim for a chat about Gambit mistaking Cajun Spice for the real meaning of Christmas is journalist Mic Wright.
+What will they find to say about a Republican’s idea of a marauding punk, Victor Meldrew’s stint as a member of the X-Men and who the worst-smelling Marvel character to stand in for Santa would be, and what does any of this have to do with a pissed off Winona Ryder?
 Get listening and find out!

 You can follow Mic on Twitter at @brokenbottleboy.